 Expand-Contract works as follows.
+(1) We start from a situation where a method is called at various places in the code base.
 Instead of changing the method signature and breaking the codebase, we duplicate the method and apply that signature change to the duplicated method.

 It is a good practice to also verbally communicate to the rest of the team that a new method exists and that everyone should start using that new method.
 Now, the rest of the team is aware they should use that new method.
 Moreover, the team can, in effect, start using that new method immediately.
 At this point, we can still release the software into production.

 (3) Next, we will gradually move consumers to use the new method signature.
 On each consumer move, we can commit and we can again still release the software into production.